Bibliography

 chevron-rightABC - Association for Low Carbon Transitionhashtag

-TheAssociation for Low Carbon Transition (ABC)arrow-up-right – formerly the Association Bilan Carbone – was created in 2011 by ADEME and APCC to support and disseminate the Bilan Carbone® methodology.
+TheAssociation for Low Carbon Transition (ABC)arrow-up-right – formerly the Association Bilan Carbone – was created in 2011 by ADEME, French Public Agency for Ecological Transition and APCC, Association of Professionals in Climate, Energy and Environment Consulting, to support and disseminate the Bilan Carbone® methodology.
 It provides organisations and citizens with tools and methods enabling them to succeed in defining and implementing their decarbonisation strategy.
-ABC brings together more than 1,000 organisations committed to the climate and fosters a community of actors around the issues of the low-carbon transition and, more particularly, carbon accounting.
-Through its missions, the association aims to stakeholder engagement and train as many actors (organisations and citizens) as possible on the issues related to combating climate change.
+The ABC brings together more than 1000 organisations committed to the climate and fosters a community of stakeholders around low-carbon transition issues and, more particularly, carbon accounting.
+Through its missions, the association seeks to Stakeholder engage and train as many actors (organisations and citizens) as possible on the issues related to combating climate change.

 🔗 To join: https://abc-transitionbascarbone.fr/agir/adherer-a-labc/arrow-up-right